Geetha63/MS-Teams-Scripts/TeamsLoginLogs/README.md

 Now press Y to proceed further in script.

-Script will excute the _loginstatusoutput.csv_ output file
+Script will generate the _loginstatusoutput.csv_ output file

 Logininoutput: